huaweicloud/terraform-provider-huaweicloud/docs/resources/dataarts_architecture_batch_publish.md

 ---
 subcategory: "DataArts Studio"
 layout: "huaweicloud"
-page_title: "HuaweiCloud: huaweicloud_dataarts_architecture_batch_publishment"
+page_title: "HuaweiCloud: huaweicloud_dataarts_architecture_batch_publish"
 description: |-
-  Using this resource to manage the batch publishing for DataArts Architecture resources within HuaweiCloud.
+  Manages a DataArts Architecture batch publish resource within HuaweiCloud.
 ---

-# huaweicloud_dataarts_architecture_batch_publishment
+# huaweicloud_dataarts_architecture_batch_publish

-Using this resource to manage the batch publishing for DataArts Architecture resources within HuaweiCloud.
+Manages a DataArts Architecture batch publish resource within HuaweiCloud.

--> 1. Before using this resource, please make sure that the current user has the approver permission.
+-> 1. Repeated publishing is not supported when the objects has been published or pending approval status.
    <br>2.
-Deleting this resource will take the published objects offline.
+This resource is only a one-time action resource for publshing objects.
+Deleting this resource will not clear
+   the corresponding request record, but will only remove the resource information from the tfstate file.

 ## Example Usage